pjpradeep/blackjack/README.md

 Blackjack Console Game with any number of players playing against a Dealer (Computer)

 ## Installation
-Needs Java 8 or above
+Needs Java 8 or above and mvn
-Needs mvn

 ## Packaging
 Run mvn clean install that will generate a exectutable jar file